Lee-apk4/My/README.md

 require "scientist"

 # Example headings
+UTF-8 characters

 ## Sample Section
+the first and second words, and formatting.

 ## This'll be a _Helpful_ Section About the Greek Letter Θ!
-A heading containing characters not allowed in fragments, UTF-8 characters, two consecutive spaces between the first and second words, and formatting.
+A heading containing characters not allowed in fragments

-## This heading is not unique in the file
+## This heading

 TEXT 1

-## This heading is not unique in the file
+## This heading is not

 TEXT 2